-Two of my favorite things to do in every place we visit it to go to one of the highest points and do a boat cruise: this tradition began in Toronto.
+Two of my favorite things to do in every place I visit it to go to one of the highest points and do a boat cruise: this tradition began in Toronto.
 I love being able to experience the city from multiple viewpoints.
 The CN Tower is currently the 9th tallest free-standing structure in the world, it had previously been the tallest building in the world for over 30 years!
-We decided to not pay for the entrance into the tower, however a few months prior I made dinner reservations at the 360* Restaurant for our 6-year dating anniversary.
+We decided to not pay for the entrance into the tower, however a few months prior I made dinner reservations at the 360* Restaurant.
 With a purchase of the prix fixe dinner at the restaurant, you have the opportunity to visit the observation deck and glass floor level after your meal.
-The basic general admission to the CN tower is already $38, so I thought what better way to celebrate (and get more bang for our buck) on our anniversary than dinner in the sky!?
 The restaurant is near the top of the CN tower and has rotating views of the city 1000 feet below.
 Each rotation takes a little over an hour which allows you to get a full view of the city during your meal.
-When I made the reservation they asked if it was for a special occasion, so I noted we were celebrating our anniversary and they surprised us with complimentary dessert with “Happy Anniversary” written in chocolate.
-This added such a special touch!

 Near the CN Tower is the Steam Whistle Brewery which is a nice place to stop after your visit to the CN tower, and on your way to the harborfront.
 This brewery provides tours of their site, serves “Canada’s Premium Pilsner” which is available for tastings and purchase, and offers a nice place to snack while resting your feet before you to head to check out the harborfront.
 While walking the waterfront you can sit and people watch, eat ice cream, stop in shops and restaurants, and fight off seagulls who are trying to eat your hotdog and BeaverTail (more on this below).
 This is also the location where we boarded a small vessel with the Toronto Harbor Tour company: my other favorite vacation pastime.
 These tours are offered throughout the day and provide great views of the Toronto Skyline and waterways.
 We were able to sit back and relax, while learning about the city from the tour guide.

 If you enjoy museums, the Royal Ontario Museum is a mammoth (and has one too)!
 The general admission for the museum is $23CAD.
 I have been to the ROM twice and each time have spent several hours.
 The first time we were there for about 5 hours!
-After not eating for these few hours, the hang-er began to set in, so I finally had to drag Andrew out of the mineral section so we could demolish an Indian Buffet.
 If the ROM seems like too big of a commitment, or you only have a little bit of time and want a smaller museum to tackle, the Bata Shoe Museum is a fun alternative.
 I call it the “Shoeseum” and swear this is the name of the museum every time I talk about it, but it is in fact Bata Shoe Museum- I think “Shoeseum” would be more clever.
 The general admission for the museum is $14CAD however, we went on a Thursday evening from 5-8pm when they have a “PayWhatYouCan” entrance with a suggested donation of $5.
 Totally worth it!
 They have shoes from all over the world, and footwear through the ages, they even have a pair of Elton John’s boots, Michael Jordan’s sneakers, and a boot Neil Armstrong’s wore on the Moon (my favorite one)!

 Right in downtown near Yonge-Dundas Square there is Eaton Centre, Toronto’s shopping center, with all the typical stores and restaurants.
 If you want to get out of the heat or cold, it is worth a stop, otherwise, it is just a mall and I would recommend to take a trip to my favorite place in Toronto: the Distillery District.
 Every time I visit Toronto, a stop at the Distillery District is on the list.
 Once home to a large whisky distillery, this pedestrian traffic only district is full of bakeries, ice cream shops, restaurants, sculptures, art boutiques, and quaint stores that line the cobblestone streets.
 Seriously, the cutest place in Toronto.
 Another neighborhood that is too fun to miss is Kensington Market, nestled right next to Chinatown, there are shops and restaurants that line the street-art-strewn buildings with views of the CN tower in the background.
 We found a quaint coffee shop, Moonbeam Coffee Company, that has an adorable homey vibe with a great back patio: a perfect place to grab a cup of tea and work up some energy to continue your adventure through the market and Chinatown.